folio-org/docs/content/en/docs/Acquisitions/Invoices/_index.md

 #### Viewing other related invoice lines

 The **View invoice line** detail pane includes an accordion section to list **Other related invoice lines**.
 This table lists any invoices that are related to the same purchase order line.
+The Other related invoice lines section lists the following information:

+*   **Vendor invoice number.** The number provided by the vendor for this invoice.
+Click on the clipboard icon beside the vendor invoice number to copy the value to your clipboard.
+*   **Invoice line #.**   The system-generated invoice line number.
+*   **Invoice date.** The vendor invoice date.
+*   **Vendor name.** The vendor name.
+*   **Status.** The status of the invoice: Open, Reviewed, Approved, Paid, cancelled.
+*   **Quantity.** The quantity ordered.
+*   **Amount.** The combined cost of the items ordered and adjustments for the invoice.
+*   **Comment.**  Comments from the invoice line.

+Click on a related invoice line # value to view more information.
+The **View invoice line** pane displays with additional information about the related invoice line.

-### Fund distribution
+### Invoice level fund distribution

-The Fund distribution section of the invoice detail remains empty unless the invoice contains an adjustment that is not prorated and for which a fund distribution has been selected.
+The Invoice level fund distribution section of the invoice detail displays only if invoice contains an adjustment that is not prorated and for which a fund distribution has been selected.
 For more information, see [Creating an invoice > Adjustments > Adding a preset adjustment](#adding-a-preset-adjustment).
-The fund distribution section lists the following information:
+The Invoice level fund distribution section lists the following information:

 *   **Adjustment.** Description of the adjustment.
 *   **Fund.** The fund to which you are distributing the amount elephant